Teenage Mutant Ninja Turtles: Tactical Takedown

 Slayaway Camp 2: Netflix & Kill

+Biomes were buckets of mix-and-match assets grouped by general themes.
 I was especially excited to get the different tilesets just offset from each other, allowing them to have organic edges even when combined.
+Dead whale and weather effects by Jessi Ross.

 Minigames randomly cycled between multiple cameras so the backgrounds had to be set up to be interesting and legible from various perspectives, all without obscuring the characters.
 I was responsible for setting up all 8 of these backgrounds and their cameras.